noemt-studios/pixly-bot/help.md

 ## pixly - a general purpose Skyblock Bot designed to be better than blockhelper, which was also made by me ^^

 ### Updating
-- try to ensure that you always have the latest version of `skyblockparser` with the latest code installed
+- ensure you have the latest code. always.

 ### Installing
 - create a virtual environment and execute the activate Script.